Let’s face some hard truths first.

-First of all, we picked a few hundreds of the most popular domains and started tracking their indexing delays (based on newly added URLs from their sitemaps).
-Now that we had information about when these URLs are indexed, we were able to start checking if different elements of the layout are indexed.
+First, we picked a few hundreds of the most popular domains and started tracking their indexing delays (based on newly added URLs from their sitemaps).
+Now that we had information about when these URLs are indexed, we could start checking if different elements of the layout are indexed.

 We already knew that Google is assigning different values to internal links based on their location and attributes.
 This leads us to believe that Google has a good understanding of which parts of the website’s layout are more important than others.